p-argento/uni/ALGO/Sorting.md

 Iterating the array n times and swapping each time the consecutive element if smaller.
 It is called *bubble sort*.
 Never use this, it is one of the worst.

 Another approach is place each number in its correct position.
 Start with a one-number array and increasingly add items in the right position.
-This is
+This is *insertion sort*.

-Which one is the best?
-> Try to implement this in python.

 --21.02.24--

 The complexity of an algorithm is the number of steps required in order to find a solution.

 # Insertion Sort
-It is an "inplace sort", meaning that modifies the original array.
+It is an "in-place sort", meaning that modifies the original array.
 It doesn't need extra space for creating a new array.
 We process the array and when the i-th term is not sorted, it will be moved backwards to its correct position, comparing with each antecedent until we found the smaller or equal.